christios/chriscay-compling/text-summarization/README.md

   <img width="50%" height="50%" src="./assets/svd.png">
 </p>

+Consider the words *car*, *automobile*, *driver*, and *elephant*.
+The terms *car* and *automobile* are synonyms, *driver* is a related concept and *elephant* is unrelated.
+In most retrieval systems, the query automobiles is no more likely to retrieve documents about cars than documents about elephants, if neither used precisely the term *automobile* in the documents.
+It would be preferable if a query about automobiles also retrieved articles about cars and even articles about drivers to a lesser extent.
+The derived k-dimensional feature space can represent these useful term inter-relationships.
+Roughly speaking, the words *car* and *automobile* will occur with many of the same words (e.g. motor, model, vehicle, chassis, carmakers, sedan, engine, etc.), and they will have similar representations in k-space.
+The contexts for *driver* will overlap to a lesser extent, and those for *elephant* will be quite dissimilar.
+The main idea in LSI is to explicitly model the interrelationships among terms (using the truncated
+SVD) and to exploit this to improve retrieval [1].

 Note: Code is based on [4] which is in turn based on [2].

 ## Usage